 At the end of 2011, facing a significant rent hike, and understanding that the art world is in a state of tremendous transition, Sloan decided to close the gallery’s Rivington Street location to explore the alternative approach of operating as a nomadic gallery.
 She merged Sloan Fine Art Gallery and SFA Projects into a single creative powerhouse.
 Since then, the gallery has mounted pop up exhibitions and participated in art fairs in New York, Los Angeles, Chicago, San Francisco, New Orleans and Miami.
 Sloan and her network also continue to work on a variety of exciting and innovative projects.
 Currently based in Los Angeles, while maintaining strong ties to New York, Sloan Fine Art is always open to new ideas and projects, happy to provide an estimate or (if they can’t help) a referral.
 Feel free to email info (at) sloanfineart.com to discuss your project and/or needs.

 Please visit the exhibitions section of this web site to learn more about upcoming, current and previous exhibitions.
 Sign up for our email mailing list via our contact page to receive notifications about future shows.
-Feel free to email us at info (at) sloanfineart.com to inquire about purchasing original works, or visit our online store to shop for exclusive and hard to find prints, books and other items.
+Feel free to email us at info (at) sloanfineart.com to inquire about purchasing original works.
+You can also browse available originals at artsy.net/sloan-fine-art/ or shop for prints and other merchandise in our online store.
 And please do come out and see us at our next exhibition, event or art fair near you.

 About Alix Sloan: